joar/unmillis/tests/cmd/unmillis.md

     FromTimestamp error: Sorry, we can't handle timestamps outside the range (-8334632851200000, 8210298412799999), because we can't represent datetimes outside the range (-262144-01-01T00:00:00Z, +262143-12-31T23:59:59.999999999Z)

 ```

+### We can't make up arguments when none are provided

 ```
 $ unmillis